rappen/FetchXMLBuilder/README.md

 ## Microsoft Dynamics 365 CE / CRM tool to create and run advanced FetchXML queries
+Works well with Microsoft Dynamics CRM 2011-2016 and Microsoft Dynamics 365, online and onprem.

 *Written by Jonas Rapp at Innofactor AB, Stockholm, Sweden.*